dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/datasets-features.md

 ![](resources/images/capture-app-image128.png){ width=25%}

 - On a dataset that does not have setup "Complete allowed only if validation passes".
-When clicking on the save button; if the dataset has validation rules associated to it, then the app will ask the user to run the validation rules.
+When clicking on the save button; if the data set has validation rules associated to it, then the app will ask the user to run the validation rules.

 ![](resources/images/capture-app-image130.png){ width=25%}